IMayBeABitShy/pyzim/README.md

 ## Testing

 At the time of writing this document, `pyzim` achieves a (statement-based) test coverage of 98%.
 You can run the tests locally by executing `tox` in the project directory.
 Specify the `testing` extra during installation of `pyzim` to automatically install all test dependencies.

+`pyzim` logs a lot of low-level operations at numeric values below the `DEBUG` level.
+For example, each entry being read is logged, but normally aren't shown.
+See the documentation of `pyzim.constants` for these log levels.
+Editing `tox.ini` and changing the log level may be helpful when debugging.

 ## FAQ